Single men are ‘the loneliest they’ve been in generations,’ study says

-According to a study by Psychology Today said ‘younger and middle-aged men are the loneliest they’ve ever been in generations, and it’s probably going to get worse,” and it’s due to a variety of reasons.
+According to a study by Psychology Today, “younger and middle-aged men are the loneliest they’ve ever been in generations, and it’s probably going to get worse,” and it’s due to a variety of reasons.

 Another reason is healthy relationship standards have changed.
 The study says women are looking for someone who is emotionally available, a good communicator, and shares similar values.